I am not in a position to travel far from Margam. I would like to know the reason why all Margam conveyancers are not on all mortgage company panels?

 Most buyers of new build premises in Margam approach us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the premises is constructed.
 This is because developers in Margam usually acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Margam or who has acted in the same development.

-Over the last few months I have been searching for a ground for flat up to £305k and found one round the corner in Margam I like with amenity areas and railway links nearby, however it's only got 51 years on the lease.
-I can't really find anything else in Margam in this price bracket, so just wondered if I would be making a mistake purchasing a lease with such few years left?
+I am looking for a ground for flat up to £195,000 and found one near me in Margam I like with a park and station in the vicinity, however it only has 52 years on the lease.
+I can't really find anything else in Margam suitable, so just wondered if I would be making a mistake buying a short lease?

-Should you need a mortgage the shortness of the lease may be problematic.
-Discount the price by the amount the lease extension will cost if it has not already been discounted.
-If the current owner has owned the property for a minimum of 2 years you could request that they start the process of the extension and pass it to you.
-You can add 90 years to the current lease with a zero ground rent applied.
-You should consult your conveyancing lawyer concerning this matter.
+Should you require a home loan that many years may be problematic.
+Reduce the offer by the expected lease extension will cost if not already taken into account.
+If the existing owner has owned the property for at least 2 years you can request that they commence the lease extension formalities and pass it to you.
+You can add 90 years to the existing lease and have £0 ground rent by law.
+You should consult your conveyancing solicitor about this matter.